discretize/discretize-guides/fractals/uncategorized/index.md

 <Tab specialization="Firebrand">

 Drop a <Skill name="Wall of Reflection"/> first on Raving Asura, slightly offset towards your party.
-Once all four golems become active at the same time, go into <Skill name="Tome of Courage"/> and use "Chapter 3: Valiant Bulwark" to help avoiding the projectiles and reduce incoming damage with "Epilogue: Unbroken Lines".
+Once all four golems become active at the same time, go into <Skill name="Tome of Courage"/> and use <TomeSkill name="Chapter 3: Valiant Bulwark"/> to help avoiding the projectiles and reduce incoming damage with <TomeSkill name="Epilogue: Unbroken Lines"/>.
 </Tab>
 </Tabs>
 </GridItem>